-See, for the entire trip, I brought two luggage – one kinda huge (my Samsonite bag that I’ve had for ages) and Justine’s gray one.
-Because Vueling have crazy restrictions, I had to be strategic with the clothes and things I bring.
+I brought two pieces of luggage for the trip – one quite huge (my Samsonite bag that I’ve had for ages) and Justine’s gray one.
+Because Vueling has crazy restrictions, I had to be strategic with the clothes and things I bring.

 So much thinking and strategizing, though.
-It was not until an hour or two before we should have vacated the apartment that I actually started packing my bags.
-It was kinda funny that Pat and I were rushing and sorta bumping into each other, especially in the living room, where a lot of our conversations happened.
+It was not until an hour or two before we should have vacated the apartment that I started packing my bags.
+It was rather funny that Pat and I were rushing and bumping into each other, especially in the living room, where many of our conversations happened.

-Then it was time to go down.
-Pat and I talked about how we should tackle the conundrum of carrying the 3 heavy luggage plus a couple more small ones, through those crazy narrow and steep steps of our apartment.
+Then, it was time to go down.
+Pat and I talked about how we should tackle the conundrum of carrying the three heavy luggage plus a couple more small ones through those crazy narrow and steep steps of our apartment.
 We were smart.
-We took one heavy bag downstairs and I waited and watched our bags, while Pat went up and down to fetch the rest.
+We took one heavy bag downstairs, and I waited and watched our bags while Pat went up and down to fetch the rest.
 Poor Pat.
 His legs ached for a few days after that.

-We then dragged our heavy luggages along the bricked-paved streets combo of Amsterdam.
-People seeing us must’ve had a better idea on how to make our lives easier, but they kept it to themselves.
-It was funny for me because, while I was having this love-hate relationship with my luggages, I was also enjoying every bit of it.
-Trying to remember every piece of memory I have of those sidewalks, our neighborhood for the past couple of weeks, and the many many laughter we had walking through them.
+We then dragged our heavy luggage along the bricked-paved streets combo of Amsterdam.
+People seeing us must’ve had a better idea of how to make our lives easier, but they kept it to themselves.
+It was funny because, while I was having this love-hate relationship with my luggage, I also enjoyed every bit of it.
+Trying to remember every piece of memory I have of those sidewalks, our neighborhood for the past couple of weeks, and the many, many laughs we had walking through them.

-After some dilly-dallying, we finally said our good-bye to Joyce and promised to contact her when we get back to Amsterdam.
-Hey, we also don’t have any choice, cos are bags are in the office anyway.
+After some dilly-dallying, we finally said goodbye to Joyce and promised to contact her when we return to Amsterdam.
+Hey, we also don’t have any choice cos our bags are in the office anyway.

 We then set off to Rina’s apartment for lunch and to leave our bags.
-We wanted to do a bit of shopping before we head off to Rome.
-I bought Palladiums, which was tiny bit cheaper than if I bought it in Manila, a couple of shorts from H&M, and a trolley for 22.50 EUR.
-I spent a little over 100 EUR for that lot, but I honestly consider it as an investment.
-I rarely shop back home and, when I do, it’s always for necessities.
+We wanted to do a bit of shopping before we headed off to Rome.
+I bought Palladiums, which was a tiny bit cheaper than if I bought it in Manila, a couple of shorts from H&M, and a trolley for 22.50 EUR.
+I spent a little over 100 EUR for that lot, but I consider it an investment.
+I rarely shop back home, and when I do, it’s always for necessities.

-Dhika, Pat, and I went back to the apartment, saw Rina and Jesus who picked up Vladimir at the airport.
-They invited us for some Indonesian dinner but we were too tired from all the walking, so we declined.
-I also needed to finish tons of work so I could forget responsibilities while I’m on vacation.
+Dhika, Pat, and I returned to the apartment and saw Rina and Jesus, who had picked up Vladimir at the airport.
+They invited us for some Indonesian dinner, but we were too tired from all the walking, so we declined.
+I also needed to finish tons of work so I could forget responsibilities while I was on vacation.
 So while and after dinner, I continued with my tasks with Rio accompanying me via Viber and the rest of the household sleeping.

-I finished just in time for doing a bit of preparing before our departure.
-I had a very quick and reflective shower, packed my bags, and started waking up the Roma gang.
-Exhausted from zero sleep, I was excited to board the plane and catch some nap for 2 hours.
+I finished just in time to do a bit of preparation before our departure.
+I had a swift and reflective shower, packed my bags, and started waking up the Roma gang.
+Exhausted from zero sleep, I was excited to board the plane and catch a nap for 2 hours.

 We arrived at the airport 3 hours before our flight.
-We were one of the first few in line and, given the conversations we had under such low energy, I was sure the trip was going to be awesome.
+We were one of the first few in line, and given the conversations we had under such low energy, I was sure the trip would be fantastic.